HelmerNylen/speech-signal-issues/README.md

 # speech-signal-issues
-TODO: fix the report link

-Code for my degree project [_Detecting Signal Corruptions in Voice Recordings for Speech Therapy_]().
+Code for my degree project [_Detecting Signal Corruptions in Voice Recordings for Speech Therapy_](http://www.csc.kth.se/~ann/exjobb/helmer_nylen.pdf).
 Note that this is for the multi-label code, the single-label code can be found at [https://github.com/HelmerNylen/prestudy](https://github.com/HelmerNylen/prestudy).

 To get started with the tool you do not need to read this entire document as much of the content is here for reference. **Installation** and **Running Experiments** are recommended.